MyTooliT/ICOc/ReadMe.md

 ##### PyTables

 ICOc uses the [PyTables][] Python package.
-Unfortunately only binaries for Linux are available in the Python package index for [PyTables][].
+Unfortunately the Python package index does not offer Windows binaries for the latest versions of Python in the moment.
 This means installing PyTables (and therefore ICOc) in Windows without a C compiler and the [HDF5 library](https://www.hdfgroup.org/downloads/hdf5/) library will fail.
 Since compiling the C extension of the package is not trivial we **recommend downloading a prebuilt binary package** [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pytables).
 Just store the proper file for **your OS and Python version** in your **Downloads folder**.

 **Example:** For a 64 bit version of Python `3.9` and PyTables `3.6.1` download the file `tables‑3.6.1‑cp39‑cp39‑win_amd64.whl` and afterwards execute the following command in a PowerShell session: